Work on Council Land

 This includes any proposed vehicle crossing that will require excavation or fill to substantially alter the ground levels of the nature strip in order to gain access to the property, construction of stairs for pedestrian access, elevated driveways and landscaping proposals.

 These applications require a detailed submission of exactly what is proposed including scale drawings, specifications and review of environmental factors to allow proper assessment of the proposal.
 A similar process to that of a development application is undertaken with notification to surrounding neighbours of the proposal and submissions sought from interested parties.
 The matter is then reported to Council for determination.

-Where such proposals relate to work inside the boundary to be constructed concurrently, the following form must be lodged with the development application for the works inside the boundary.
+Where such proposals relate to work inside the boundary to be constructed concurrently, the Application for Construction Works on Council Property form must be lodged with the development application for the works inside the boundary.